Skip to content

 Privacy

-Overview: More than 75% of New York small businesses use digital advertising to grow their businesses.
-These small businesses will be hurt if New York laws restrict how digital advertisers use basic consumer data, including location, device, language preference, and interests.
-If S365/A7423 results in less data available to power digital advertisements, ads will become less relevant to consumers, more expensive for small advertisers, and small publishers’ advertising inventory will be less valuable.
+More than 75% of New York small businesses use digital advertising to grow their businesses.
+These small businesses will be hurt if New York passes laws restricting how digital advertisers use basic consumer data, including location, device, language preference, and interests.
+If SB S3044 and AB A974 successfully enact the New York Privacy Act, it could result in less data to power digital advertisements, making ads less relevant to consumers, more expensive for small advertisers, and small publishers’ advertising inventory less valuable.
 National advertisers and mass media will win; small businesses will be hurt.

 Digital Economy